Blackberry yoghurt chia parfait in a jar

 Can I use frozen blackberries?

-Yes—just thaw and drain excess liquid first.
+Yes, just thaw them and drain excess liquid first.

 Is this suitable for kids?